mlcommons/training/large_language_model/megatron-lm/README.md

 ### S3 artifacts download
 The dataset and the checkpoints are available to download from an S3 bucket.
 You can download this data from the bucket using Rclone as follows:

+To install Rclone on Windows, you can download the executable [here](https://rclone.org/install/#windows).
 To install Rclone on Linux/macOS/BSD systems, run:
 ```
 sudo -v ; curl https://rclone.org/install.sh | sudo bash